 AS/RS is a system that manages, stores and retrieves goods on demand.
 Directly controlled through software, systems like these emphasise the fast movement of materials or goods and can typically be found paired with warehouse execution software.

 AS/RS uses shuttles or cranes to move around storage aisles and varying heights to move, deposit, and retrieve targeted items when implemented.
-Again, systems like these help to increase the speed and efficiency of both material handling and fulfilment.
+Again, systems like these help to increase the speed and efficiency of both automated material handling solutions and fulfilment.

 In many warehouse environments, employees are required to perform diverse and sometimes complex tasks.
 Collaborative robots (also known as ‘cobots’) have been designed to assist with these tasks.